ds4se/chapters/trevorcarnahan/Reducing Time to Insight.md

 Let's look at a more concrete example.
 As a purveyor and student of software engineering insights, I know large software organizations value code velocity (speed), quality as a control, and engineer satisfaction if you're lucky.
 So I am often trying to understand the existing behaviors and their contribution to those areas.
 And I'm continuously hunting for new or different behaviors that can dramatically improve those results.

-## Time to Insight [1]
+## Time to Insight

 _"There is immeasurable distance between late and too late."_
 -- Og Mandino (American Essayist and Phsycologist)

 An insight's value can decay very rapidly, and can eventually expire all together as un-actionable.
 History is full of war stories where intelligence arrived in time to change the outcome.
 Stock markets quickly sway and even crash based on insights.
 But an alert that my service is down, an hour after receiving a phone call from my best customer's lawyer to handle damages from the outage is both too late, and un-insightful!
 A key point here is that speeding up data processing and information production creates new opportunities for insight that was previously blocked, by giving time to take action on the new understanding.
 This also adds a competitive edge, in almost any human endeavor.

-Let's start with my own simple definition of Time to Insight (TTI):

-_Elapsed calendar time between a question being asked, and the answer understood, well enough for action to be taken._
+Let's start with a simple definition of Time to Insight (TTI): _Elapsed calendar time between a question being asked, and the answer understood, well enough for action to be taken._

 This seems pretty straight forward until you start peeling it apart.
 There are a couple big variables left: